richardsonlima/imapsync-migration/README.md

 # IMAP to IMAP migration script/howto

-IMAP to IMAP migration with ImapSync and a quick PHP script (howto) Works out of the box with Google Mail and other major mail providers.
+IMAP to IMAP migration with ImapSync and a quick PHP script (howto).

+Works out of the box with Google Mail and other major mail providers.
-Requires [[https://github.com/imapsync/imapsync|imapsync]], likes GNU Screen.
+Requires ImapSync, do not dislikes GNU Screen.

 ## Setup